alal07/Revision2022/README.md

 21st Nov: VEctor initialization in C++: https://www.freecodecamp.org/news/cpp-vector-how-to-initialize-a-vector-in-a-constructor/
 22nd Nov?
 23rd nov?

-24th Nov: Context LC#1302: Deepest Leaves sum
+`rgb(0,80,0)` Today
+24th Nov: Context LC#1302: Deepest Leaves sum (looked at 2 solutions in Discussion for C++ as Leetcode has given Java sol, one by archit91 and other by lee215 .. just copied and ran to validate correctness .. pending: to DIY)
             -found statement:   queue<TreeNode *> q;
             => Qs triggerred in mind:
               Q1: is there a inbuilt DS in C++ called queue!!!!